hariz-hash/project2-react/README.md

 # ASSEMBLE X

 ## Summary

 For people who are interest into seeing pc assembled by pc lovers.
 Some times there are just too many options to choose from when assembling a pc.
 Different kind of builts for different kind of taste.
-With this, anyone can add their own PC specifications and share it with the rest of the world
+With this, anyone can add their own PC specifications and share it with the rest of the world test

 ## UI/UX

 ### Strategy

 ### Organisational Goals

 ### User Goals

 ### Color scheme

 #### Fonts

-Using *Orbitron* to give that robotic fonts that suits with the website theme
+Using _Orbitron_ to give that robotic fonts that suits with the website theme

 ## Limitations:

 ---